threatworx/twigs/README.rst

   --tmp_dir TMP_DIR     Temporary directory to discover container --start_instance      If image inventory fails, try starting a container
                         instance to inventory contents.
-Use with caution
+Use with caution --check_vuln CHECK_VULN
+                        Run plugin to detect impact of specified vulnerabilities.
+You can use this option multiple times to specify multiple vulnerabilities --check_all_vulns     Run plugins to detect impact of all vulnerabilities

 Mode: docker_cis
 $ twigs docker_cis --help